ZYTIGA® Patient Support

 Welcome to Janssen CarePath

 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about treatment with ZYTIGA®.
-Once your doctor has prescribed ZYTIGA®, we will give you resources that may help you get started and stay on track.
-Create a Janssen CarePath Account where you can: learn about your insurance coverage for ZYTIGA®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.
+Once you and your doctor have decided ZYTIGA® is right for you, we will give you resources that may help you get started and stay on track.
+Create a Janssen CarePath account where you can: learn about your insurance coverage for ZYTIGA®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.

 Paying for ZYTIGA®

 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
-ZYTIGA® is used to treat men with castration-resistant prostate cancer (prostate cancer that is resistant to medical or surgical treatments that lower testosterone) that has spread to other parts of the body.
+ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

 Who should not take ZYTIGA® (abiraterone acetate)?

 Do not take ZYTIGA® if you are pregnant or may become pregnant.
 ZYTIGA® may harm your unborn baby.
-Women who are pregnant or who may become pregnant should not touch ZYTIGA® without protection, such as gloves.
+Women who are pregnant or may become pregnant should not touch ZYTIGA® 250-mg uncoated tablets or other ZYTIGA® tablets if broken, crushed, or damaged without protection, such as gloves.

 ZYTIGA® is not for use in women or children.
 Keep ZYTIGA® and all medicines out of the reach of children.

 Before you take ZYTIGA®, tell your healthcare provider if you: